Root Boy Slim: Sex Change Band

 Their most famous recording was "Boogie 'Til You Puke" from the debut album Root Boy Slim and the Sex Change Band with the Rootettes (Warner Bros.
 Records, 1978), which was produced by Gary Katz, best known as the producer of Steely Dan recordings from 1972 through 1980.
+Katz later said that Root Boy Slim and the Sex Change Band with the Rootettes was his favorite of the dozens of albums he had produced over the course of his career, and one of the few that he ever listens to.
 The debut album also featured the songs "I Used To Be a Radical", "I'm Not Too Old For You", and "(You Broke My) Mood Ring."
 Most of the songs were written by MacKenzie, guitarist Ernie Lancaster, and bassist Bob Greenlee.
 The lyrics often satirized society and mixed in autobiographical elements from MacKenzie's storied life.
 Warner mismarketed the LP, and the band found themselves without a label—but not without having had a European tour, in which Root Boy became enamored with his forefathers' homeland: Scotland.

 The band also performed the song "Boogie 'Til You Puke" in the Party Doll Lounge on 42nd St in New York in Mr. Mike's Mondo Video (1979), a satire of the Italian produced exploitation "shockumentary" Mondo Cane (1962).
 The film was produced and directed by Michael O'Donoghue, the famed Saturday Night Live head writer, and also featured appearances from Dan Aykroyd, Bill Murray, Laraine Newman, Gilda Radner, and Sid Vicious among others.

 During the same year, the band played a date at the Varsity Grill's Back Room in College Park, Maryland, which was one of the main bars popular with students at the University of Maryland, College Park.
 A riot broke out in the bar and outside on U.S. Route 1, which later led the College Park City Council to ban the band from future engagements in College Park.
 The ban was lifted in 1980, and Root Boy and crew triumphantly returned in a concert in the university's Ritchie Coliseum.